 She feels that the Native American movement is based on European political structures and ignores the Native way of consensus.
 “So much of the model was taken from the white man’s political pyramid.
 They think that Joe Twostand is the leader of the community.
 Meanwhile, it is Eliza whom you never see in public, who Joe listens to.
 These are the things that whites are oblivious to.”
 Feature Films: Legends of the Fall, Where the Rivers Flow North, Black Robe, Dances with Wolves, Candy Mountain, Loyalties, Places not our Own, Mustard Bath, Tecumseh, Lakota Woman, Death Wish.
 Television: North of 60, Nobody’s Girls, Dr Quinn Medicine Woman, Lightning Field, Gunsmoke, Return to Dodge, Hers of the West, Before Columbus, Spirit Rider, By Way of the Stars, Street Legal, Children’s Hour.
 Stage: Vermont Stage Company, “Mad River Rising”, January 1998.

 Meryl Keegan.
 Lyndon is the home of Meryl Keegan, a painter who graduated from SUNY Oswego with a degree in Art Education.
 After teaching art for 14 years in New York and Vermont, she now paints full-time.
 She currently works in a unique, hybrid style that combines oil painting and photographic mosaics.

-Note: This series is available courtesy of the Center For Rural Studies, a nonprofit, fee-for-service research organization which addresses social, economic, and resource-based problems of rural people and communities.
-We would like to thank them for the use of this information and would like to refer you to email@example.com for additional info or comments.
+Note: Much of this article was made available courtesy of the Center For Rural Studies, a nonprofit, fee-for-service research organization which addresses social, economic, and resource-based problems of rural people and communities.
+We would like to thank them for the use of this information and would like to refer you to [email protected] for additional info or comments.